KittKat7/remempurr/assets/texts/help.md

 ### **"=ALL=" button**

-The "=ALL=" button will take you to a page that shows you all the todo items you have regardless of what list they are in.
+The "=ALL=" button will take you to a page that shows you all the to-do items you have regardless of what list they are in.

 ### **List buttons**